QuestionableM/SM-FbxConverterAutomation/README.md

 ### You must have the [FBX Converter 2013](https://aps.autodesk.com/developer/overview/fbx-converter-archives) installed on your computer

 # How to use
-- Install the latest release of the program [here](TODO)
+- Install the latest release of the program [here](https://github.com/QuestionableM/SM-FbxConverterAutomation/releases/latest)
-- Open `config.xml` inside the installed SM-FbxConverterAutomation and specify the path to `FbxConverter.exe` that is located in the `bin` folder of your FBX Converter 2013 installation
+- Open `FbxConverterAutomation/config.xml` and specify the path to `FbxConverter.exe` that is located in the `bin` folder of your FBX Converter 2013 installation
 Here's an example of the `config.xml` file with the path to `FbxConverter.exe`
 ```xml
 <FbxConverterAutomation